jenkinsci/artifact-promotion-plugin/README.md

 # History

-* 0.5.0 - Support for Jenkins Pipelines and minor bug fixes; upgrade dependency to Job DSL 1.69, Upgrade used Aether version
+* 0.5.1 - Support for Jenkins Pipelines and minor bug fixes; upgrade dependency to Job DSL 1.69, Upgrade used Aether version, fixes some FindBugs findings
 * 0.4.0 - Support for Maven Classifiers
 * 0.3.6 - Support for Job DSL Plugin

 # Known Issues
 [ ] The plugin doesn't supports Jenkins Credentials plugin.
 Due to this, credentials are written and saved in plain text then using Job DSL oder Pipeline DSL.
-(Hint: I would very appreciate a pull request implementing
+(Hint: I would very appreciate a pull request implementing this).

 # Useful links
 * Plugin Wiki page: [https://wiki.jenkins-ci.org/display/JENKINS/ArtifactPromotionPlugin](https://wiki.jenkins-ci.org/display/JENKINS/ArtifactPromotionPlugin)